openHPI/codeocean/docs/LOCAL_SETUP.md

 ### Synchronize execution environments

 As part of the CodeOcean setup, some execution environments have been stored in the database.
 However, these haven't been yet synchronized with Poseidon yet.
 Therefore, please take care to synchronize environments through the user interface.
 To do so, open <http://localhost:7000/execution_environments> and click the "Synchronize all" button.
+Hints in case it does not work:
+- Press the button a second time after a few seconds.
+- Docker must be started.
+- Execution environments with network access are not running on macOS.
+Therefore, all execution environments in the list must be edited so that network access is disabled.

+To check that everything works, you should also set the prewarming pool size to 1 for at least one execution environment.
+This can also be done via the edit function.
+Afterward it can be checked here http://127.0.0.1:7000/admin/dashboard that there are as many free runners as you have set before at pool size.
+In the nomad UI on http://localhost:4646/ui/jobs one can see the running jobs.